swartzb/angular-asmx/README.md

+# angular-asmx — angularjs front end and asmx web service back end

+This project is an angularjs client interacting with an asmx web service.
+The client was created by cloning angular-seed.
+This README contains the original angular-seed README.
+See the 'Install Dependencies' section.
+The web service provides interaction with the Northwind database.
+The web service needs to run on a Windows server, IIS, IIS Express, or the Visual Studio builtin server.

+## Software Tools

+In addition to the tools needed for angular-seed (see below), the asmx web service requires the following.

+* Visual Studio Express 2012 for Web
+* .Net 4.0
+* SQL Server 2008 R2 Express

 # angular-seed — the seed for AngularJS apps

 This project is an application skeleton for a typical [AngularJS](http://angularjs.org/) web app.